 - Evaluate your product strategy based on feedback received and make tweaks where necessary.

 - Develop a product roadmap that includes both the feedback from beta users and product/company goals.

 Rapidr supports public product roadmaps where you can showcase ideas, features, feedback received, and progress.
 See how Lasso, one of our customers, keeps all the stakeholders in the loop without multiple back-and-forth communication with a public roadmap.

 Collect and manage beta testing feedback efficiently with Rapidr

 Beta testing is an essential step in the development process of any product.
 It allows companies to collect different types of feedback from real users and use it to improve their products.
 However, collecting and managing beta tester feedback can be a time-consuming task.

-Fortunately, the customer feedback tool, Rapidr can help streamline the process, collect feedback from beta testers quickly and easily, manage the feedback organizationally, send updates to testers regularly, and communicate how their input is helping improve your product.
+Fortunately, the customer feedback management system Rapidr can help streamline the process, collect feedback from beta testers quickly and easily, manage the feedback organizationally, send updates to testers regularly and communicate how their input is helping improve your product.

 With Rapidr, companies can ensure they get the most out of their beta testing efforts and make improvements based on valuable user feedback.
 Sign up now to build better products with beta feedback.